 Linear voltage IC regulators have been the basis of power supply designs for many years as they are very good at supplying a continuous fixed voltage output and are generally much less expensive and easier to use than regulator circuits made from discrete components.

-The most popular fixed linear voltage regulator types by far are the 78… positive output voltage series and the 79… negative output voltage series.
-These two types of complementary voltage regulators produce a precise and stable voltage outputs ranging from about 5 volts up to about 24 volts for use in many electronic circuits.
+The most popular linear and fixed output voltage regulator types are by far the 78… positive output voltage series, and the 79… negative output voltage series.
+These two types of complementary voltage regulators produce a precise and stable voltage output ranging from about 5 volts up to about 24 volts for use in many electronic circuits.

 There is a wide range of these three-terminal fixed voltage regulators available each with its own built-in voltage regulation and current limiting circuits.
 This allows us to create a whole host of different power supply rails and outputs, either single or dual supply, suitable for most electronic circuits and applications.
 There are even variable voltage linear regulators available as well providing an output voltage which is continually variable from just above zero to a few volts below its maximum voltage output.

 Most d.c. power supplies comprise of a large and heavy step-down mains transformer, diode rectification, either full-wave or half-wave, a filter circuit to remove any ripple content from the rectified d.c. producing a suitably smooth d.c. voltage, and some form of voltage regulator or stabiliser circuit, either linear or switching to ensure the correct regulation of the power supplies output voltage under varying load conditions.
 Then a typical d.c. power supply would look something like this: